rr-/szurubooru/INSTALL.md

    `uwsgi`, but they'll need to write wrapper scripts themselves.

-Note that the API URL in the virtual host configuration needs to be the same as the one in the `config.ini`, so that client knows how to access the backend!
+Note that the API URL in the virtual host configuration needs to be the same as the one in the `config.yaml`, so that client knows how to access the backend!

 #### Example